ivelasq/posit-conf-2025-chat/README.md

 **[@astrowonk](https://github.com/astrowonk/)** shared helpful tips and reference Python code for the API call, which streamlined the development process significantly.

-**[@ivelasq](https://github.com/ivelasq)** went above and beyond by publishing a separate instance of the app on Posit Connect using a Posit API key and writing [this excellent blog post](https://posit.co/blog/posit-conf-2025-agenda/) about the project.
+**[@ivelasq](https://github.com/ivelasq)** went above and beyond by publishing a separate instance of the app on Posit Connect Cloud using a Posit API key and writing [this excellent blog post](https://posit.co/blog/posit-conf-2025-agenda/) about the project.

 Your contributions and support made this project much better than it would have been otherwise.
 Thank you!